If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Love Bombing

-Love bombing happens when someone overwhelms you with affection, gifts, and promises to fast-track emotional attachment.
-It often includes:
+Love bombing happens when a man floods you with affection, attention, and grand promises to fast-track emotional intimacy.
+It can look like:

 “You’re my soulmate.”